Skip to content

 using logged_int = mp_units::safe_int<std::int32_t, logging_policy>;

-The policy must provide a static void on_overflow(std::string_view) method.
+The policy must provide a static void on_overflow(std::string_view) member function.

 Shared policies with constrained<T>